-The objectives of the PSU grant are to provide meaningful financial incentives to executive officers and other key employees of the Company and its subsidiaries consistent with interests of the Company's stockholders.
-The PSU grant seeks to accomplish this objective by providing the executive officers and key employees of the Company with PSUs that may be converted into cash if the Company achieves certain targeted levels of performance compared to a group of peer companies.
-The Company believes the PSU grant aligns management compensation with stockholder value.
+The objectives of PSU awards are to provide meaningful financial incentives to executive officers and other key employees of the Company and its subsidiaries consistent with interests of the Company's stockholders.
+The Compensation Committee seeks to accomplish this objective by providing executive officers and key employees of the Company with PSUs that may be converted into cash if the Company achieves certain targeted levels of performance compared to a group of peer companies.
+The Company believes PSU awards align management compensation with stockholder value.